MiracleSheep/Javascript_Discord_ServerAssistantBot/README.md

 * A ping command
 * A news command which adds/removes users from a group which gets pinged when there is news of the minecraft server
 * A web command which posts the link to a website.
+* An entire birthday system which allows birthdays to be set up and removed.

 ## How to set up